Washington Evening Journal

 Jack Knowlton

 Oct.
-10, 2025 11:40 pm
+10, 2025 11:40 pm, Updated: Oct.
+13, 2025 3:08 pm

 Southeast Iowa Union offers audio versions of articles using Instaread.
 Some words may be mispronounced.

-The fireworks came early for Mid-Prairie.
+WELLMAN - The fireworks came early for Mid-Prairie.

-Explosive plays on the field quickly followed, as Mid-Prairie walloped the Bulldogs for four quarters in a 62-21 win.
+Explosive plays on the field quickly followed as Mid-Prairie walloped the Bulldogs for four quarters in a 62-21 win.
 The victory not only marked a successful senior night, but saw the Golden Hawks clinch the Class 2A District 6 title.

 “Excited for the guys, and it came in a game where we knew it was going to be a tough opponent, well-coached team, a lot of respect for their program,” Mid-Prairie coach Daren Lambert said.
 “So, to get it done tonight is exciting, and like we said, we’ve got a lot more goals that we want to go accomplish.
 So the job’s not done.”

 Golden Hawks quarterback Brooks Weber was sidelined with a finger injury for the entire second half, but that didn’t quell Mid-Prairie’s attack.
-Senior Hudson Ehrenfelt had four total touchdowns, including a 40-yard TD completion to Kaden Kos to give Mid-Prairie a 56-14 lead in the third quarter after he replaced Weber at QB.
+Weber completed 4 of 7 passes for 74 yards and three touchdowns in the first half before his injury.

 Mid-Prairie paired big plays on defense and special teams with its typical high-powered offense.
-The Golden Hawks had five total takeaways, including three interceptions and a pair of fumble recoveries.
+The Golden Hawks had five takeaways, including three interceptions and a pair of fumble recoveries.

-On the opening kickoff of the third quarter, Ryan Henry ripped the ball out of a Medapolis player’s arms and ran it in for six.
-Carson Humphrey had a pick-6 in the second quarter to put Mid-Prairie up 42-7.
+On the opening kickoff of the third quarter, Ryan Henry ripped the ball out of a Medapolis player’s arms and ran 11 yards into the end zone.
+In the second quarter, Carson Humphrey picked off Mediapolis quarterback Quincy King and returned it 74 yards for a touchdown to put Mid-Prairie up 42-7.

-Koss finished the game with receiving and kickoff return touchdowns along with two interceptions.
+Kos finished the game with receiving and kickoff return touchdowns along with two interceptions.
 The first landed in his arms after a tip drill, and set the Golden Hawks up at the Mediapolis 15-yard line for their first score.

 On the Bulldogs ensuing drive, Joshua Turner forced and recovered a fumble on the Mediapolis nine yard line.
 Ehrenfelt caught a two-yard pass from Weber to cash in the takeaway.